Write a function lastElem that

 appropriate type.

-b) Write a function update
+b) Write a function update that takes

 an association list, a key K, and a value V. If the key K is already